robertmarney/laravel-adjacency-list/README.md

 ## Installation

+For Laravel 9+

+    composer require staudenmeir/laravel-adjacency-list:"^1.11"

+Use this command if you are in PowerShell on Windows (e.g. in VS Code):

+    composer require staudenmeir/laravel-adjacency-list:"^^^^1.11"

+For Laravel < 9

     composer require staudenmeir/laravel-adjacency-list:"^1.0"

 Use this command if you are in PowerShell on Windows (e.g. in VS Code):

     composer require staudenmeir/laravel-adjacency-list:"^^^^1.0"

 ## Usage